 Since 2006, Jason Dennie, has played an essential role in the Annie & Rod Capps band.
 It’s no surprise he’s one Michigan’s most sought after award-winning instrumentalists and their sound consistently benefits from his decades of experience across genres.
 A true collaborator, Jason has been deeply involved with the arrangements, contributing his wildly creative mandolin and instinctive harmony.
 With Jason, the Capps’ songs and shows are always kicked up a notch.
 In addition, to his skills on mandolin, Jason is a phenomenal finger-style guitarist and a wonderful singer/songwriter. (http://jasondennie.com)

 A more recent addition to their live concerts and recent recording, Dan Ozzie Andrews brings with him a degree in jazz bass and vast experience in all musical styles.
-Though Annie & Rod have known Dan for over 20 years, the stars aligned finally when they crossed paths with his other band, Cold Tone Harvest, and he’s been adding the rock solid and creative low-end to their songs for over a year now.
+Though Annie & Rod have known Dan for over 20 years, the stars aligned finally when they crossed paths again in 2012, while he was performing with, Cold Tone Harvest, and he’s been adding the rock solid and creative low-end to their songs ever since.